“We are a movement that builds, not destroys.”

 • Further reading online»

 With the possible exception of Melman, you’ll find each one of these authors takes you through and beyond the democratization of work.
 What do you think… is it a means or an end?
 A strategy or a goal?
 The authors also diverge in other ways, especially with regards to the roles of the market, unions and the state.
-Roughly speaking, Standing fits into the social democrat tradition; Schweickart into the Marxian tradition; and Albert into the anarchist tradition.
-That said, these are all revolutionary models, in that they are based on a decisive shift and transfer of power.
+Roughly speaking, Standing fits into the social democrat tradition; Schweickart and Wolff into the Marxist/Marxian tradition; and Albert into the anarchist tradition.
+That said, these are all revolutionary models, in that they are based around a decisive shift and transfer of power.

 Now, over to you…